CELSIUSVN/CSMOE/README.md

 4. Launch the game — enjoy the English interface!

 ### 🤖 Android
-1. Extract the patch archive to the following directory:  Android/data/in.celest.xash3d.csbtem/files/ddc/resource/
+1. Extract the patch archive to the following directory:
+2. Navigate to: Android/data/in.celest.xash3d.csbtem/files/ddc/resource/
-2. Replace files when prompted.
+3. Replace files when prompted.
-3. Start the game normally.
+4. Start the game normally.

 ---